pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 It was always the same: the bartender would pretend to believe him when he claimed that yes, it's okay that I'm here.
-He'd have a beer and sip slowly, partially because he wasn't there to get drunk, and partially because it was often his parent's brew that he'd worked on, and he didn't love being reminded of his transgressions.
+He'd have a beer and sip slowly, partially because he wasn't there to get drunk, and partially because it was often his parent's brew that he'd sipped on, and he didn't love being reminded of his transgressions.
 Beer details aside, he lived to hear travelers and passers-by describe and unwind from lives far more interesting than his.